salidotir/Neural-Network-Projects/2-layer Neural Network From Scratch/Readme.md

 # 2 layer neural network
 * implement a 2 layer neral network without any libraries and from scratch.
 * using mnist handwritten numbers dataset.
-* label numbers greater than or equal to 5, to 1 and less than 5, to 0.
+* attach label 1 to numbers greater than or equal to 5
+* attach label 0 to numbers less than 5

 # Steps